chemicoPy/real-estate-prediction/README.md

 The User interface of the application was built using HTML, CSS3 and javascript.

 ## 7. Intergrate both frontend and backend
-Using the javascript, we send data from the forms on the webpage to the flask server and the server sends a reponse, which is a prediction of the price matching those features
+Using the javascript, data from the forms on the webpage to the flask server is sent and the server sends a reponse, which is a prediction of the price matching those features

 ## 8. Test the entire application
-We run multiple tests fixed bugs in the code.
+Run multiple tests fixed bugs in the code.

 # 3. Results and discussions
 ## Screenshot of the application